irakliskhirtladze/Investment-portfolio-tracker/readme.md

 2. **frontend**

 This is in progress REACT frontend directory.
-Since I specialize in backend development, frontend part is very primitive at the moment.
+Since I specialize in backend development, frontend part is very primitive at the moment and may not function as intended.